DhananjayKhodaskar/Local_Google_Authentication/README.md

     * Shows alert to user when user tries to login with email which is not signed up.
     * Shows alert to user when user enters wrong password.

-● NOTE - I INTENTIONALLY REMOVED FRONT END VALIDATION AND DID NOT ADDED `REQUIRED` IN MY HTML CODE TO SHOWCASE MY SERVER SIDE VALIDATION.
+● NOTE - I INTENTIONALLY REMOVED FRONT END VALIDATION AND DID NOT ADDED `required` IN MY HTML CODE TO SHOWCASE MY SERVER SIDE VALIDATION.
 ## 🚦Version
 1.0 - Running Succesfully with above feature.
 ## 👦Contact